Pope John Paul I: Election

 During the days following the conclave, the cardinals were generally elated at the reaction to Pope John Paul I, some of them happily saying that they had elected "God's candidate".
 Argentine Eduardo Francisco Pironio stated, "We were witnesses of a moral miracle."
 Mother Teresa, commenting about the new pope, "He has been the greatest gift of God, a sun beam of God's love shining in the darkness of the world."
-British primate Basil Hume declared: "Once it had happened, it seemed totally and entirely right ...
+British primate Cardinal Basil Hume declared: "Once it had happened, it seemed totally and entirely right ...
 We felt as if our hands were being guided as we wrote his name on the paper".

-A dramatic event, soon after the election, occurred when the leader of the delegation from the Russian Orthodox Church, Metropolitan Nikodim (Rotov) of Leningrad, collapsed and died after a ceremony on 5 September 1978.
+A dramatic event, soon after the election, occurred when the leader of the delegation from the Russian Orthodox Church, Metropolitan Nikodim (Rotov) of Leningrad, collapsed and died during an audience with the Pope on 5 September 1978.
 The new pope immediately came over and prayed for him.

 Church policies

 Six-point plan

 After he became pope, he had set six plans down which would dictate his pontificate: